Dissipative Quantum Chaos unveiled by Stochastic Quantum Trajectories: Application I: The driven-dissipative Bose-Hubbard model

-We study now the emergence and the features of steady-state and transient DQC in a one-dimensional boundary-driven and boundary-dissipative Bose-Hubbard dimer, made of two coupled driven-dissipative nonlinear resonators.
-In the frame rotating at the frequency of the driving (pump) field, the Hamiltonian of the system reads
+The model we consider here is a dissipative Bose-Hubbard dimer, with a drive applied only on one resonator.
+In the frame rotating at the frequency of the driving (pumping) field, the Hamiltonian of the system reads

 where $\hat{a}_j^\dagger$ and $\hat{a}_j$ are the bosonic creation and annihilation operators of the $j$-th cavity mode.
-Here, $\Delta = \omega_p-\omega_c$ is the pump-to-cavity detuning, $U$ is the strength of the Kerr nonlinearity, $J$ is the hopping strength, and $F$ is the driving field amplitude.
-Losses are assumed to act analogously on both cavities with photon loss being the dominant dissipation process.
+Here, $\Delta = \omega_p-\omega_c$ is the pump-to-cavity detuning, $U$ is the strength of the Kerr nonlinearity, $g$ is the hopping strength, and $F$ is the driving field amplitude.
+Losses are assumed to act homogeneously on both cavities with photon loss being the dominant dissipation process.
 The dynamics of the system is described by the master equation

 where $\gamma$ is the loss rate, and $\hat{H}$ is given by Eq.~\eqref{eqs:hamiltonian}.
-As discussed above, the master equation \eqref{eqs:lindblad} admits a stochastic unravelling in terms of quantum trajectories.
+As discussed above, the master equation \eqref{eqs:lindblad} admits a stochastic unraveling in terms of quantum trajectories.
 As the model we consider is not invariant under any weak or strong Liouvillian symmetry \cite{buca_note_2012,albert_symmetries_2014}, we expect the results to be independent of the unraveling \cite{bartolo_homodyne_2017, sanchez_munoz_symmetries_2019}.
-Without loss of generality, throughout the paper, we employ a photon-counting unraveling because of its numerical efficiency.
+Throughout the paper, we employ a photon-counting unraveling because of its numerical efficiency.